YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not try to solve a worsening scalp by rotating through shampoos.
 Take clear photos in normal light, write down the day after surgery, the product used, and the symptoms, then contact the clinic.
 If you feel unwell or the symptoms look urgent, seek local medical care instead of waiting for a message reply.

-A five step shampoo return plan
+A simple shampoo return plan

 How would I restart a normal routine?

 For the first few washes, watch the trend.
 A little tightness or mild dryness may settle.
 Burning, spreading redness, wet crust, increasing pain, or an itch that makes you scratch should not be ignored.
-The scalp must be closed and calm before a normal routine becomes truly normal.
+The scalp must be closed and settled before a normal routine becomes truly normal.

 Keep the clinic plan as the reference point

 The best sign is not that you found the perfect bottle.
-The best sign is that washing feels controlled, the scalp looks calmer each day, and you are not adding products just because anxiety is high.
+The best sign is that washing feels controlled, the scalp looks more settled each day, and you are not adding products just because anxiety is high.
 When that is true, normal shampoo becomes part of normal life again rather than another recovery worry.